 A cookie is a small text file that is downloaded onto ‘terminal equipment’ (e.g. a computer or smartphone) when the user accesses a website.
 It allows the website to recognise that user’s device and store some information about the user’s preferences or past actions.

 When you visit our site, you will be presented with a cookie notification pop up.
 By clicking “I agree” a permanent cookie will be set on your machine.
 This cookie will remember your preference and you will no longer be presented with a pop-up each time you visit our site.

 a) We fairly and lawfully process personal data in a transparent way

-Suffolk Sinfonia will only collect data where lawful and where it is necessary for the legitimate purposes of the group.
+Suffolk Sinfonia will only collect data where lawful and where it is necessary for the legitimate purposes of the website.

-A member’s [name and contact details] will be collected when they first join the group, and will be used to contact the member regarding group membership administration and activities.
-Other data may also subsequently be collected in relation to their membership, including their payment history for ‘subs’.
-Where possible Suffolk Sinfonia will anonymise this data
+A member’s username and email contact details will be collected when they first join the website, and will be used to contact the member regarding group membership administration and activities.
+Other data may also subsequently be collected in relation to their contributions to the website advertising their music groups and concerts.
+Where possible Suffolk Music will anonymise this data

-- Lawful basis for processing this data: Contract (the collection and use of data is fair and reasonable in relation to Suffolk Sinfonia completing tasks expected as part of the individual’s membership).
+- Lawful basis for processing this data: Contract (the collection and use of data is fair and reasonable in relation to Suffolk Music completing tasks expected as part of the individual’s membership).

 b) We only collect and use personal data for specific, explicit and legitimate purposes and will only use the data for those specified purposes.